 Anderson: There’s a massive disconnect there.
 Somebody is right, and it looks like we go through these cycles and it seems like this one is going to be worse than ever before, and it seems like the solution to the ’08 crisis essentially created the next crisis.
 And are we months away from that manifestation, years away?

-Rogers: It would probably start by the end of this year, and certainly it’d be obvious by 2018, 2019.
-When these things start, they start small.
+Rogers: When these things start, they start small.
 In 2007, Iceland went bankrupt; most people didn’t know what Iceland was, that it was a real country, much less that it could go bankrupt.
 Then Ireland went bankrupt and Bear Stearns went bankrupt, and then the Lehman Brothers went bankrupt, and after a year or two, everybody said oh my gosh, there’s a problem, some-thing’s going on here!
 That’s the way this one will start, it may start this fall, I have no idea, but certainly by a year or two from now, we will all know, hey, there’s something wrong.

 Anderson: Do you think that a harbinger for this are some of these state defaults?
 Like the state of Illinois and Puerto Rico?
 I mean they don’t live in a void, so something is definitely wrong.